pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ### CDK stack

 To provision architecture, I used AWS CDK.
-One one of the previous projects, I used pure CloudFormation templates, and I don’t miss these times since the day I embraced CDK.
+On one of the previous projects, I used pure CloudFormation templates, and I don’t miss these times since the day I embraced CDK.

 ```ts
 // stack.ts